searls/testing-as-such/part-1-what-is-a-test/README.md

 loops, you might find yourself stripping out some of the complexity and indirection that testing tools often introduce.
-Choosing the right tools for the situation at hand and then employing them to the right extent is just the first of many tradeoffs to be negotiated with respect to testing.
+Choosing the right tools for the situation at hand and then employing them to the right extent is just the first of many trade-offs to be negotiated with respect to testing.